University of the Arts London

-University of the Arts London is a collegiate university in London, England, specialising in arts, design, fashion and the performing arts.
-It is a federation of six arts colleges: Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, the London College of Communication, the London College of Fashion, and the Wimbledon College of Arts.
-It was established as a university in 2003, and took its present name in 2004.
+The University of the Arts London (UAL) is a public collegiate university in London, England, United Kingdom.
+It specialises in arts, design, fashion, and the performing arts.
+The university is a federation of six arts colleges: Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, the London College of Communication, the London College of Fashion and the Wimbledon College of Arts.

+The University of the Arts London was established as The London Institute in 1986, became a university in 2003, and took its present name in 2004.
+The university hosts one of the largest international student bodies out of all universities in the United Kingdom.